streetchief/KnowledgeBase/README.md

 ## How to Use

 Either browse the online repository, or for easier browsing, clone the repository locally and browse with your favorite editor.
 There is a ton of useful information in [the knowledge folder](./knowledge/).
+I have tried to streamline the resources; specific tech will be prefixed with `software`, and more general concepts will start with `programming`.
+Apologies if I broke any links.

 We also have:

 - copies of 3rd parties resources mapped to Markdown, like [`power-verbs.md`](./assets/power-verbs.md) in [the assets folder](./assets/)